strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

 Here are several examples of Kafka Cluster definitions for deployment with Strimzi Cluster Operator.
 They assume Keycloak is used as an authorization server, with properly configured realms called `demo`, and `kafka-authz`.

+For details of how these examples use Keycloak Authorization Services with Kafka, including the authorization model and permissions setup, see [Using Keycloak Authorization Services with Strimzi Kafka OAuth](./README-keycloak-authorization.md)

 * `keycloak.yaml`

   A Keycloak pod you can use to start an ephemeral instance of Keycloak.
 Any changes to realms will be lost when the pod shuts down.